MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/file-server-support.md

 ---
 # required metadata

-title: File servers that use FCI - Azure Information Protection
+title: How file servers that use FCI support Azure RMS from AIP
 description: How Windows Server File Classification Infrastructure can be used with Azure RMS when you deploy the RMS connector to automatically protect Office documents.
 author: cabailey
 ms.author: cabailey